The Holocaust Awareness Institute (HAI) promotes Holocaust awareness and education in Colorado and the Rocky Mountain region.

 A world-renowned, interactive collection of artifacts related to Nazi Germany and the Holocaust — including an envelope Nazis made out of a Jewish Torah scroll and counterfeit money printed in Sachsenhausen Concentration Camp.

 This exhibit is a collection of the Spungen Family Foundation, presented by the Holocaust Awareness Institute at the Center for Judaic Studies at the University of Denver, and co-sponsored by University Libraries, Colorado Agency for Jewish Education, Colorado Holocaust Educators, and the Jewish Community Center of Denver.

 13th Annual Fred Marcus Memorial Holocaust Lecture , October 18, 2015, 4:30-6:30pm

 Join us for a documentary film screening of 50 Children: The Rescue Mission of Mr. & Mrs. Kraus, followed by a talkback with Director Steven Pressman.

-50 Children is the heroic story of an American couple who saved 50 children by smuggling them out of Nazi Germany and into the United States — as told today, by the children, and for the first time.
+50 Children is the heroic story of an American couple who rescued 50 children from Nazi Germany and brought them safely to the United States — as told today, by the children, and for the first time.
 For more information about the film, click here.